scgywx/fooking/README.md

-fooking is game gateway.It transfers client's requests to backend and send responses back with fpm protocol.
+fooking is distributed gateway server.It transfers client's requests to backend and send responses back with fpm protocol.
 Just like Nginx, as building a http server with nginx and fpm, you can create a socket server with fooking.

 # features